-Kala tore her eyes away from the cockpit windows as she grabbed at the handles of the steering mechanism.
-Amid the flashing of red safety lights and wailing alarms, the metallic voice of the ships computer proceeded to inform her that her autopilot had been disengaged and that the manual steering override was now in effect.
+Kala tore her eyes away from the cockpit window and grabbed at the handles of the steering mechanism.
+Amid the flashing of red safety lights and wailing alarms, the metallic voice of the ship’s computer proceeded to inform her that her autopilot had been disengaged and that the manual steering override was now in effect.

 “Tell me something I don’t know.”
 She cursed at the computer through gritted teeth, trying desperately to find a center point among the whirlpool of stars that spun around and around before her.
-But no matter how hard she tried she couldn’t right the ship out of its cork screw dive.
+But no matter how hard she tried, she could not right the ship out of its corkscrew dive.

 ~Obstacle approaching.
 Crash imminent.
 Prepare for impact.~ the voice called again.

 Kala could just barely see the dark shadow of something large emerging beneath her.
-Abandoning hope of control, she took the computer’s advice and released the wheel, snatching at her safety belt and pulling it toward her.
-But her haste was in vain for before it could be fastened the small ship collided with the object, one of many asteroids that were drifting in the past comet’s wake, and stopped the capsule and its passenger in a violent crash.
+Abandoning hope for control, she took the computer’s advice and released the wheel.
+Snatching wildly at her safety belt Kala pulled it forward.
+But the Doctor’s haste was in vain for before it could be fastened the small ship collided with the impending object -one of many asteroids drifting in the comet’s wake- thus stopping the capsule (and its passenger) in a sudden and violent crash.

-All was silent in the small federation shuttle.
-The navigation equipment lost power as the ship went dark.
+The spiraling chaos and noise from before was stilled instantly, leaving an eerie and empty silence to fill the void.
+The small Federation shuttle hung motionless against the black depths of space, holding its breath as it floated in its transient state.
+The electric connections had been severed causing the lights to flicker briefly before the ship went dark.
 Losing all systems except for the backup oxygen cells, Kala’s body now floated free throughout the cabin.
-Small droplets of her blood beaded from a large cut on her forehead and drifted out into the suspended air.
+Small droplets of her blood beaded from a large cut on her forehead and drifted upon the suspended air.